 How long will it take to complete the Electronic Skills Programme?

 The programme comprises online distance learning of 8 weeks followed by 4 weeks of lab/workshop based practical tuition.
 Students are required to commit to approximately 20 hours of learning a week to complete the course, depending on existing knowledge levels.

 Is this a free electronic skills course?

-The course is free of charge, due to our successful bid for government funding.
+The course is free of charge.
 However, you will need to pay your own transport costs and other associated expenses, to attend the workshops, which will be held in Lancaster.